Ashbel Green Gulliver

-Ashbel Green Gulliver (November 23, 1897, Connecticut - July 3, 1974, Hanover, New Hampshire) was the dean of Yale Law School from 1940 to 1946.
+Ashbel Green Gulliver (November 23, 1897 – July 3, 1974) was the dean of Yale Law School from 1940 to 1946.
 His nickname was "Pail"—from ashpail.

-Early life
+Early life and education

 Gulliver went to Groton School for high school.
 He received a B.A. from Yale University in 1919, where he was secretary of the Elizabethan Club and a member of the Wolf's Head secret society.

-Yale Law School

 Gulliver graduated with an LL.B. from Yale Law School in 1922.
 He was the class valedictorian.

 While at Yale Law School, he was on the Yale Law Journal and served as its secretary.

+Career

 After graduating, he worked at Alexander & Green, which was founded by Ashbel Green, his grandfather.

 Gulliver became an assistant professor at Yale Law School in 1927, and a full professor in 1935.
 In 1934, he became assistant dean of Yale Law School.
 In 1939, when Charles Edward Clark resigned as dean to become a judge on the United States Court of Appeals for the Second Circuit, he was appointed acting dean.
 He became dean in 1940, and held that position until 1946.
 During World War II, he recommended that other law schools merge or close.
 While dean, in 1941, he wrote his classic article on trust law, "Classification of Gratuitous Transfers", with Catherine J. Tilson.

 During World War II, Gulliver was the chairman of the Alien Hearing Board for Connecticut.
 After the war, he was a member of the Connecticut Post-War Planning Board and chairman of the Yale University Post-War Planning Committee, and he worked for the Office of the Pardon Attorney.

 After his deanship, he continued to teach, and by 1967, had become the Garver Professor of Law Emeritus at Yale Law School.
 In general, Gulliver was considered a solid, enterprising, and uncontroversial administrator, and a "mild-mannered man."

 The Ashbel G. Gulliver Memorial Library Fund at Yale Law School is endowed in his name.